microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     ![Creating DB](images/createdatabase.png)

->This should create the database, tables and populate records for us.
+    {% include note.html content= "This should create the database, tables and populate records for us." %}

 ## Exercise 4: Updating the App Settings for the Web App

 Next, navigate to the Web app that you have created.
 As we are deploying a Java application, we need to change the web app's web container to Apache Tomcat.

 1. Click **Application Settings**.
 To change it to Tomcat, we will first need to install Java.
 Select a **Java Version** to install and then change **Web container** to use Apache Tomcat.
-For this purpose of the lab, we will choose ***Java 8*** and ***Apache Tomcat 9.0*** though the version number would not matter much for the simple app that we are deploying
+For this purpose of the lab, we will choose ***Java 8*** and ***Apache Tomcat 9.0*** though the version number would not matter much for the simple app that we are deploying.

     ![Setting Web container to Tomcat](images/webcontainer.png)

 1. Click **Save** and wait for the update to be applied.
-Then navigate to the web app URL again and now you should see a different page
+Then navigate to the web app URL again and now you should see a different page.

     ![Default Java App](images/defaultappjava.png)

     Next, we need to update the connection strings for the web app to connect to the database correctly.
 There are multiple ways you can do this - but for the purpose of this lab, we will take a simple approach.
 We will update it directly on the Azure portal.

 1. From the Azure portal, Select the Web app you provisioned.
 Select **Application Settings**.
-Scroll down to the **Connection Strings** section
+Scroll down to the **Connection Strings** section.

-1. Add a new MySQL connection string with **MyShuttleDb** as the name and the following string for the value - `jdbc:mysql://{MySQL Server Name}:3306/alm?useSSL=true&requireSSL=false&autoReconnect=true&user={your user name}&password={your password}`
+1. Add a new MySQL connection string with **MyShuttleDb** as the name and the following string for the value -

+   `jdbc:mysql://{MySQL Server Name}:3306/alm?useSSL=true&requireSSL=false&autoReconnect=true&user={your user name}&password={your password}`

-1. Click **Save** to save the connection string
+1. Click **Save** to save the connection string.

-   >**Note** - Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
-In the `DataAccess.java`file under `src/main/java/com/microsoft/example` folder, we retrieve the connection string using the following code
+    {% include note.html content= "Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
+In the **DataAccess.java** file under **src/main/java/com/microsoft/example** folder, we retrieve the connection string using the following code" %}

     ````Java
     String conStr = System.getenv("MYSQLCONNSTR_MyShuttleDb");
     ````